2019 Washington Archive

 Overview

-The Evictions Study Map showcases data collected by our team as a dynamic and interactive visualization, showing the prevalence of eviction filings across four western Washington counties (King, Pierce, Snohomish, and Whatcom) by year and by race at multiple geographic scales.
-Demographic, income, and rent characteristics are also included to provide context and highlight the attributes of places where evictions tend to occur.
-Our demographic estimates show a massive racial disparity making evictions a civil rights issue related to contemporary discrimination in housing access and economic inequality linked to the legacies of segregation, policies, and practices directed against persons of color.
+The Evictions Study Map presented team-collected data as a dynamic, interactive visualization — the prevalence of eviction filings across four western Washington counties (King, Pierce, Snohomish, and Whatcom) by year and by race at multiple geographic scales.
+Demographic, income, and rent characteristics were layered on to highlight where evictions tend to occur.
+Our demographic estimates showed a massive racial disparity making evictions a civil rights issue related to contemporary discrimination in housing access and economic inequality linked to the legacies of segregation, policies, and practices directed against persons of color.
+The end-to-end data pipeline behind these estimates — court-record scraping, address geocoding, Bayesian race imputation, and validation against legal-aid intake data — is documented as a general methodology in Thomas et al., "Estimating Eviction Prevalence Across the United States" (Cityscape, 2024), and is the baseline reference for working with heterogeneous court data in any jurisdiction.

-Based on our race estimates, we find that evictions disparately impacts households of color, particularly adults who are Black.
+Based on our race estimates, we find that eviction disparately impacts households of color, particularly adults who are Black.
 In Pierce County, about 7% of the population is Black.
 However, 1 in 6 Black adults (18% of the Black adult population) were named in an eviction filing from 2013 to 2017.
-One in eleven black adults were named in King County.
+One in eleven Black adults were named in King County.

-This map shows the relative risk of an eviction for different racial groups within various neighborhoods in Whatcom, Snohomish, King, and Pierce.
-At the County level the map features all eviction filing counts for the entire state (race estimates are not available at the county level).
-Note that King County tract and municipality level data is limited to the years 2006, 2010, 2011, 2013, and 2017 and Snohomish County tract and municipality data is missing for 2011 and 2012 due to limited access to these records.
-For each year, our tract level eviction data covers an average of 85% of all eviction filings, a sample size that is still large enough to provide a realistic estimate of eviction risks and rates.
+The map showed the relative risk of an eviction for different racial groups within neighborhoods in Whatcom, Snohomish, King, and Pierce counties.
+At the county level it featured all eviction filing counts for the entire state (race estimates were not available at the county level).
+King County tract- and municipality-level data were limited to 2006, 2010, 2011, 2013, and 2017; Snohomish County tract and municipality data were missing for 2011 and 2012 due to limited access to those records.
+For each year, tract-level eviction data covered an average of 85% of all eviction filings — a sample size large enough to provide a realistic estimate of eviction risks and rates.

-We also provide overlays for state legislative districts, historical redlining zones, and other census variables related to evictions and housing.
+Overlays for state legislative districts, historical redlining zones, and other census variables related to evictions and housing were also provided.

 Policy Recommendations